Meditations for Grief

 Practice: Left/Right Nostril Breathing

-(for no more than 90 seconds only a time)
+(No more than 60 seconds only a time)

 - Breathing through the right nostril will energize.